 - I know the Purpose of my Job.

-- I know what Positions I fill as part of my Job and I know the Purpose of each of these Positions.
+- I know what Roles I fill as part of my Job and I know the Purpose of each of these Roles.

 - I know who I Report To.

 - I know who I am Mentored By.